-The Wichita State University School of Performing Arts Dance Program, located in Wichita, Kansas, offers a unique approach to pre-professional training culminating in a BFA in Performing Arts /Dance and a BA in Dance with emphasis on dance technique and related studies.
+The Wichita State University School of Performing Arts Dance Program, located in Wichita, Kansas, offers a unique approach to pre-professional training culminating in a BFA in Performing Arts /Dance and a BA Performing Arts/Dance with emphasis on dance technique and related studies.
 WSU prepares dancers for the diverse demands of professional careers with a triple emphasis degree program in modern, ballet and jazz.
 Other dance curriculum includes kinesiology, dance history, three levels of choreography, music for dance and mime theatre.
 In support of the Musical Theatre program the Dance Program offers classes in tap and musical theatre dance.
 The degree culminates with a senior project.

 The campus student population is 15,000.
 A balance between professional faculty and nationally recognized guest artists stresses strong technical training, regular performances, choreographic opportunities, and course work in an effort to develop both an educated and artistic performer.
 The Dance Program trains students in the craft of dance as a performing art in order to establish careers as performers, choreographers, and educators.